sezginerdem/p12-Django-Blog-Page-App-on-AWS/Readme_solution.md

 ## Step 6: Prepair your Github repository
 - Create private project repository on your Github and clone it on your local.
 Copy all files and folders which are downloaded from GitHub repo under this folder.
 Commit and push them on your private GitHup repo.

 ## Step 7: Prepare a userdata to be utilized in Launch Template
-Please

 ```bash
 #!/bin/bash
 apt-get update -y